Master's Programme in Battery Technology and Energy Storage

 120 credits

-The Master's Programme in Battery Technology and Energy Storage prepares you for a career in both world-class academic research and the Swedish battery/electromobility industry, where qualified professionals are in high demand.
-Through the programme, you will gain a keen understanding of the fundamentals of battery materials, cells and systems to be able to participate in both academic and industrial research in this expansive labour market.
+Prepare for a career in both world-class academic research and the battery/electromobility industry, with our Master's Programme in Battery Technology and Energy Storage.
+There is high demand for qualified professionals in this sector.
+Regardless of whether you have a background in chemistry or engineering, you will gain a keen understanding of the fundamentals of battery materials, cells and systems to be able to participate in both academic and industrial research in this expansive labour market

 Academic requirements